rossalbertson/dart-forcemvc2/readme.md

 }
 ```

-And then ofcource we need to create our controller.
+And then of course we need to create our controller.

 ```dart
 part of x;